National Vision (EYE)

 Same-Store Sales

-National Vision’s demand has been healthy for a retailer over the last two years.
-On average, the company has grown its same-store sales by a robust 2.7% per year.
+National Vision’s demand has been spectacular for a retailer over the last two years.
+On average, the company has increased its same-store sales by an impressive 3.7% per year.
 Given its declining store base over the same period, this performance stems from a mixture of higher e-commerce sales and increased foot traffic at existing locations (closing stores can sometimes boost same-store sales).

 National Vision Same-Store Sales Growth